Mihroban/simple-BDD-Test/com.simpleTest/README.md

 3. Feature Files: defines application behavior using simple English text and Gerkin keyword [Given-When-Then-And](https://docs.cucumber.io/gherkin/reference/)

 4. pom.xml File: we will manage/maintain all dependencies in pom.xml file provided by Maven.
 To add any dependencies/libraries in pom.xml file, just visit [Maven Center Repository](https://mvnrepository.com/) to search the dependency and copy it to pom.xml file.
+For example, we need to at least add dependencies for selenium, cucumber, junit.